elmadev/elmaonline-web/README.md

 Use the generator to add new pages, features and components Run `yarn g` in terminal and follow the prompts

 Most styling should happen in components which should be mostly style and as little state as possible, no easypeasy, at most some react useState.
-Features will be built up of components and if applicable maintain some state and call api.
-Pages will be built of mostly of features and some layout components, these can also maintain state and call api.
+Features will be built up of components and maintain some state in easy-peasy and/or call the api.
+Pages will be built of mostly of features and some layout components to comprise a full screen, these can also maintain state and call api.

 ### Pages